cher-ami/router/README.md

 ];
 ```

-You can access route parameters by page component props or by `useRoute()` hook.
+You can access route parameters by page component props or by `useRouter()` hook.

 ```jsx
 import React, { useEffect, forwardRef } from "react";